Monday, November 27, 2023

 Arun Kumar

-Two being together is a paradox; a dysfunctional couple hobbling along and never enjoying moments of harmony or peace.
+Life and mortality being together is a paradox; a potential for being a dysfunctional couple hobbling along and never enjoying moments of harmony or peace.

 Like all paradoxes, perhaps the paradox of mortality and living cannot be resolved but can only be managed.
 Think about “everything I say is a lie.”
 There is no exit ramp on the highway of this paradox.

 In the context of managing this particular paradox, strategies have been developed to wriggle our way out of it.
-Foremost among them is accepting the path of religion which offers us the olive branch that after our death we continue to exist in some form.
+One of them is accepting the path of religion which offers us the olive branch that after our death we continue to exist in some form.
+This path tries to take mortality out of the equation.

-All these solutions resolve the paradox by eliminating one pole of the paradox itself, i.e., when life ends it really does not end, and with that, and one side of the paradox eliminated, it is easy to think about living a functional life.
+All these solutions resolve the paradox by eliminating one pole of the paradox itself, i.e., when life ends it really does not end, and with one side of the paradox eliminated, it might be easier to live a functional life.

 The other extreme of possibilities, of course, is that the short span of time is all there is given to us and all we could do is to accept and try to reconcile with this notion and have a functional life.

-One of the primary consequences of the harboring this thought is that when we get a respite from the daily grind of living and want to sit back and take a bird’s eye view of life in front of is, then occasionally, there pops up an uncomfortable feeling (or a question) why in the world we have been doing what we have been doing?
+One of the primary consequences of harboring this thought is that when we finally get a respite from the daily grind and pause to take a bird’s-eye view of our life, an uncomfortable question occasionally surfaces: Why, in the world, have we been doing what we’ve been doing?

 With the notion of a finite existence, everything we do in between can feel so profoundly absurd.